ckb-next/ckb-next/README.md

 * [Manual for the driver daemon](https://github.com/mattanger/ckb-next/blob/master/DAEMON.md)
 * [ckb testing repository](https://github.com/mattanger/ckb-next/tree/testing) (updated more frequently, but may be unstable)

-## What happened to the original [ckb](https://github.com/ccMSC/ckb)?

-Due to time restrictions, the original author of **ckb** [ccMSC](https://github.com/ccMSC) hasn't been able to further develop the software.
-So the community around it decided to take the project over and continue its development.
-That's how **ckb-next** was created.
-Currently it's not rock solid and not very easy to set up on newer systems but we are actively working on this.
-Nevertheless the project already incorporates a notable amount of fixes and patches in comparison to the original ckb.

 ## Device Support